OathPros/COMP3/source/controls/radio-buttons.rst

 When to use
 -----------

-Radio buttons are similar to :doc:`checkboxes <checkboxes>`, :doc:`switches <switches>` and :doc:`drop-down lists <drop-downs>`.
-However, radio buttons have crucial differences from these other controls:

-* Unlike checkboxes and switches, radio buttons allow each option to be individually labelled.
-This is important when the options are not obviously mutually exclusive.
-For example, an option to sort by author or by date.
+Radio buttons allow each option to be individually labelled, which is necesssary when they are not mutually exclusive.
+(For example, an option to sort by author or by date.)
+This makes them more appropriate than switches for this type of option.

-* Unlike drop-down lists, radio buttons display all options without the need for disclosure.
-This has the advantage of not requiring work on the user's part to discover the range of options that are available.
-As a result, they are preferable for small sets of options, but inappropriate for longer option lists.
+Since radio buttons display all options without the need for disclosure, they are most appropriate for small sets of options.
+For longer sets of options, a :doc:`drop-down list <drop-downs>` is often a better choice.

 Guidelines
 ----------